AnyDSL/MimIR/docs/coding.md

 ### Catching Throw

-For several things like errors in Mim's front end, Mim relies on C++ exceptions for error handling.
+For several things like errors in the Mim frontend, MimIR relies on C++ exceptions for error handling.
 Do this to encounter them within GDB:

 ```gdb